Flowers for Algernon: Awards

-The original short story won the Hugo Award for Best Short Story in 1960.
+The original short story won the Hugo Award for Best Short Fiction in 1960.
 The expanded novel was joint winner of the Nebula Award for Best Novel in 1966, tied with Babel-17 by Samuel R. Delany, and was nominated for the Hugo Award for Best Novel in 1967, losing out to The Moon Is a Harsh Mistress by Robert A. Heinlein.

-In the late 1960s, the Science Fiction Writers of America (SFWA) decided to give Nebula Awards retroactively and voted for their favourite science fiction stories of the era ending December 31, 1964 (before the Nebula Award was conceived).
+In the late 1960s, the Science Fiction Writers of America (SFWA) decided to give Nebula Awards retroactively and voted for their favorite science fiction stories of the era ending December 31, 1964 (before the Nebula Award was conceived).
 The short story version of Flowers for Algernon was voted third out of 132 nominees and was published in The Science Fiction Hall of Fame, Volume One, 1929–1964 in 1970.
 Keyes was elected the SFWA Author Emeritus in 2000 for making a significant contribution to science fiction and fantasy, primarily as a result of Flowers for Algernon.

 Censorship

 Flowers for Algernon is on the American Library Association's list of the 100 Most Frequently Challenged Books of 1990–1999 at number 43.
 The reasons for the challenges vary, but usually center on those parts of the novel in which Charlie struggles to understand and express his sexual desires.
 Many of the challenges have proved unsuccessful, but the book has occasionally been removed from school libraries, including some in Pennsylvania and Texas.

-In January 1970, the school board of Cranbrook, British Columbia, as well as Calgary, Alberta, removed the Flowers for Algernon novel from the local age 14–15 curriculum and the school library, after a parent complained that it was "filthy and immoral".
-The president of the British Columbia Teachers' Federation criticised the action.
-Flowers for Algernon was part of the British Columbia Department of Education list of approved books for grade nine and was recommended by the British Columbia Secondary Association of Teachers of English.
-A month later, the board reconsidered and returned the book to the library; they did not, however, lift its ban from the curriculum.

 Influence

 Flowers for Algernon has been the inspiration for works that include the album A Curious Feeling by Genesis keyboardist Tony Banks.
 It also inspired the 2006 modern dance work Holeulone by Karine Pontiès, which won the Prix de la Critique de la Communauté française de Belgique for best dance piece.
 A 2001 episode of the TV series The Simpsons titled "HOMR" has a plot similar to the novel.
+The 2012 film, Bourne Legacy, features a mentally disabled soldier who is reliant on an experimental medications to raise and maintain his intelligence, and much of the action centering on how to secure a supply of said medication; one scene specifically captures his fear of slipping back to his former state in a similar manner to Charlie.
 A 2013 episode of the TV series It's Always Sunny in Philadelphia titled "Flowers for Charlie" is heavily based on the novel.

-The name Algernon inspired the author Iain Cameron Williams to create his poetic work The Empirical Observations of Algernon after Williams's father had nicknamed him Algernon as a teenager (taken from Flowers for Algernon) due to his son's highly inquisitive nature.